Edwardvaughan/sql-challenge/README.md

 I just did the data modelling and data engineering parts of this challenge.
 I was unable to do the data analysis part because for the first table I tried uploading into, I kept getting an error message in which I was apparently trying to get char(4) values into a char(1) column.
+There seem to be some additional constraints on this database the nature of which I don't understand.
 I spent two days and nights trying to figure it out before giving up.
 I hope the schema and the .pdf and .png ERD files are okay.